Pain-Free Cost Cutting

-If you are replacing large appliances first check a consumer report to find the best energy saving, good quality appliance to fit your needs.
-Then look for sales.
-Some store typically will have appliances on sale sometime during every month.
+If you are replacing large appliances first check a consumer report to find the best energy savings and a good quality appliance to fit your needs.
+Then, look for sales.
+Some stores typically have appliances on sale sometime during each month.

 More Cost Cutting Tips

 - Turn lights off when no one is in the room and turn off all computers at night.
 Turn down your thermostat at night in the winter and in summer, turn it up in the day time.
 Dress according to the temperature in your home.